 Perhaps the most famous feature of the tundra is its permafrost, referring to land that never thaws.
-While the surface layer of soil in the tundra does thaw during the summer, allowing plant and animal life to thrive, there is permanently frozen soil beneath this layer.
+While the surface layer of soil in the tundra does thaw during the summer - allowing plant and animal life to thrive - there is permanently frozen soil beneath this layer.

-Because a lot of otherwise fertile land is permafrost it contains a lot of carbon that would otherwise escape into the atmosphere.
-Scientists predict that if global temperatures continue to increase much of this carbon actually will be released, accelerating the increase in temperatures.
-Current climate models predict temperatures will rise to this point.
+Because a lot of otherwise fertile land is permafrost, the tundra contains a lot of carbon that would otherwise escape into the atmosphere.
+Scientists predict that if global temperatures continue to increase, much of this carbon actually will be released, creating a positive feedback cycle that could result in accelerating the increase in global temperatures.

 The tundra begins at the tree line.
 Imagine traveling north until you get to the point that there are no longer any trees at all - you've just passed the tree line.
-But just because there are no trees doesn't mean there are no plants at all; the tundra's long summer days mean a variety of plants that thrive during the summer.
+But just because there are no trees doesn't mean there are no plants at all: The tundra's long summer days mean a variety of plants that thrive during the summer.

-Other creatures native to the tundra include doll sheep, brown and polar bears, and snow geese - all of which would lose their habitat were the tundra to disappear.
-Contrary to popular belief there are no penguins in the tundra; penguins live in Antarctica, the furthest place away from the tundra on the planet.
+Other creatures native to the tundra include Dall sheep, brown bears, polar bears and snow geese - all of which would lose their habitat were the tundra to disappear.
+Contrary to popular belief, there are no penguins in the tundra: Penguins live in Antarctica, the furthest place away from the tundra on the planet.

-Unlike most ecosystems, development is not a threat to the tundra ecosystem, however, is climate change, which could significantly alter the ecosystem in the tundra.
+The biggest threat to the tundra ecosystem, however, is climate change, which could significantly alter the ecosystem in the tundra.
 This would not only harm the species native to the region but potentially the entire planet, as otherwise stored carbon is released into the atmosphere, speeding the process of climate change.

 Justin H. Pot is a freelance journalist, writer and blogger based in Boulder, Colo.
 He's written for local newspapers in the United States and his native Canada, and also blogs for the environmental website Ecohearth.com.